The Valley of Decision poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Mary chooses to stay in the Scott household despite the risks, fully committing to her love for Paul and accepting the consequences of crossing class lines., moving from reaction to action.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
-Here, The strike turns deadly when Mary's father or brother is killed in the conflict, representing the ultimate cost of the class divide and threatening to destroy any hope of reconciliation., demonstrates the protagonist at their lowest point.
+Here, The strike turns deadly when Mary's father or brother is killed in the conflict, representing the ultimate cost of the class divide and threatening to destroy any hope of reconciliation., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 80% of the runtime.
 Mary realizes that honoring her father's memory means fighting for the reconciliation he would have wanted, choosing to return and help Paul reform the mill's labor practices., demonstrating the transformation achieved throughout the journey.